Department of Physics

 Transfer Credit Requests

-Requests for transfer credit for undergraduate physics classes should be made through the student’s home college.
+Requests for transfer credit for undergraduate physics classes should be made through the student’s home college to the Director of Undergraduate Affairs.
 Students should contact their departmental academic advisor for the transfer request process in their college.
+Requests should not be made from students directly to the Department of Physics.
 It is recommended that requests be placed before paying tuition for a class in case transfer credit is denied.
 Requests may take 1-2 weeks to be processed by the Department of Physics.

 Criteria for Transfer